CORPORATE PARENTING PANEL – TERMS OF REFERENCE (April 2016)

 MEMBERSHIP (May 2017)

 Membership of the Panel includes foster carers and representatives of clinical commissioning groups, advocacy groups, Children in Care Councils and care leavers, as well as County Council officers.
-In addition, when the membership was last discussed by the Panel, in January 2017, it was agreed that representatives of the Police and the Council’s Disabled Children’s Services be invited to join.

 The Membership was revised following the County Council election in May 2017 and is listed below.